mwangigikonyo/codecamp/docs/sailsjs-tutorial/hello-world.md

 <img src="img/hello_world_sails.png" />

 Congratulations!
 You have successfully run your first Sails.js application.
-Next, we'll cover the structure of a SailsJS application.
+Next, we'll cover the [Structure of a SailsJS application](./sailsjs-application-structure)